-Our significant accounting policies are summarized in Note 2 to our financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2020 (as amended, the "2020 Annual Report").
+Our significant accounting policies are summarized in Note 2 to our financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2021.
 We believe the following critical accounting policies affect our more significant judgments and estimates used in the preparation of our financial statements.